jfdona23/AvoiderBot/README.md

 Oh, and it has two leds to provide feedback to the user.
 I've not decided what kind of feedback although.

-## Additional libraries used in this project.
+## Additional libraries used in this project
 * **HCSR04** library is from [here](https://github.com/rsc1975/micropython-hcsr04).
 I've tweaked the library to imports *utime* instead of *time*, and also from *machine* only imports the functions needed, which are *Pin* and *time_pulse_us*.
 Bear in mind I re-wrote the line 46 to fit with this change.
 ```python
 # Replaced